-Mental Health Month (October) helps raise awareness of mental health issues.
+Mental Health Month (in October) helps raise awareness of mental health issues.

-We run a community art project called - Lost Bird Found - in which small handcrafted birds pop up around North Sydney (and beyond) and it's finders keepers!
+Each year Council contributes with a community art project called - Lost Bird Found - in which small handcrafted birds pop up around North Sydney and beyond... and it's finders keepers!

-2017 sees the project in its fourth year:
+2018 sees the project in its fifth year.

 Each bird has a card attached with details of this webpage, Facebook and Instagram, as well as links to mental health support services and community activities.
 Participants are encouraged to follow us on Facebook and Instagram, share images of their birds online and help spread the message.

 Community organisations and groups host FREE workshops to hand craft each unique bird!